In summary this is what I found.

 According to IAGS,

-, behind the U.S. In recent years, China has been undergoing a process of industrialization and is one of the fastest growing economies in the world.
+With 1.3 billion people, the People's Republic of China is the world's most populous country and the second largest oil consumer, behind the U.S. In recent years, China has been undergoing a process of industrialization and is one of the fastest growing economies in the world.
 With real gross domestic product growing at a rate of 8-10% a year, China's need for energy is projected to increase by 150 percent by 2020. to sustain its growth China requires increasing amounts of oil.
 Its oil consumption grows by 7.5% per year, seven times faster than the U.S.'

 Growth in Chinese oil consumption has accelerated mainly because of a large-scale transition away from bicycles and mass transit toward private automobiles, more affordable since China's admission to the World Trade Organization.
 Consequently, by year 2010 China is expected to have 90 times more cars than in 1990.
 With automobile numbers growing at 19% a year, projections show that China could surpass the total number of cars in the U.S. by 2030.